Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 {{< hint type=tip >}}

-See the language specific specifications for detailed guidance and sample code to use in AVM modules to achieve this requirement.
+See the language specific specifications and contribution guides for detailed guidance and sample code to use in AVM modules to achieve this requirement.

 {{< /hint >}}